 Well, it's official!
 After a long year of isolation, Charlie no longer has any restrictions or precautions.
 He can now do whatever, go wherever, or eat whatever he wants (subject to parental approval, of course).

 We celebrated by going out to dinner.
 We ate in a busy restaurant and Charlie ordered his first fountain drink in more than a year.
 Later we walked to a local bakery and ate cannolis, another formerly forbidden delight.
 Perhaps the best part about the end of isolation is that we can now have our friends and family in the house again.
 On Saturday morning all three boys called their friends and said, "Come on over."

 It's hard to believe, but four years ago today Charlie was first diagnosed with cancer.
 He turned 8 last week, so for exactly half of his life he has been battling cancer or dealing with the repercussions of the various treatments.
 I am thrilled to report that Charlie is doing GREAT!
 To look at him you would never know the hell he has been through.
 He is happy, healthy, smart, and really enjoying life.
 He loves school, and friends, and baseball, and everything that 8-year-old boys are supposed to love.

 So, my dear friends, parting is such sweet sorrow.
 Writing these updates has been a lifeline for me, and I will miss sharing them with you.
 But I am grateful that there is no longer a need to keep you informed of our life with cancer.
 Instead I hope to stay in touch with you all "just because."

 Next: The Rider family looks back

-Find out more about support programs and other resources for children and their families at Dana-Farber/Children's Hospital Cancer Center:
+Find out more about support programs and other resources for children and their families at Dana-Farber/Boston Children's Cancer and Blood Disorders Center: